Automatic Stage Lighting Control: Is it a Rule-Driven Process or Generative Task?: Introduction

 \section{Introduction}

-Recently, multi-modal machine learning has significantly advanced various fields in Music Information Retrieval (MIR), including video-to-music generation \cite{tian2024vidmuse}, music video (MV) generation \cite{chen2025mv}, and lyrics generation \cite{ma2024keyric}.
-Among these techniques, Automatic Stage Lighting Control (ASLC) \footnote{To avoid confusion, in this paper, "lighting control" and "lighting generation" are used interchangeably.} plays a crucial role in live performances by shaping the atmosphere and influencing the emotions of both musicians and audiences, while offering an affordable cost.
-Most existing ALSC methods are based on predefined rules that classify music into finite categories with deterministic patterns.
-The style-based \cite{stanescu2018automatic} and emotion-based \cite{hsiao2017methodology} classification methods are two mainstream approaches.
+Recently, multi-modal machine learning has significantly advanced various fields in Music Information Retrieval (MIR), including video-to-music generation \citep{tian2024vidmuse}, music video (MV) generation \citep{chen2025mv}, and lyrics generation \citep{ma2024keyric}.
+Among these techniques, Automatic Stage Lighting Control (ASLC) \footnote{To avoid confusion, in this paper, ``lighting control" and ``lighting generation" are used interchangeably.} shows potential in live performances by shaping the atmosphere and influencing the emotions of both musicians and audiences, while offering an affordable cost.

+Currently, most existing ASLC methods are based on predefined rules that classify music into finite categories with deterministic patterns.
+The style-based \citep{stanescu2018automatic} and emotion-based \citep{hsiao2017methodology} classification methods are two mainstream approaches.
 However, these methods have several limitations: First, due to limited datasets and labeling difficulty, the accuracy of classification models is often insufficient, and the defined categories are typically coarse-grained.
 Besides the biases caused by misclassification, this coarse-grained labeling directly impacts model performance.
-For example, the atmospheres of black metal and folk black metal are entirely different, yet they may be grouped with thrash metal under the metal category, or even combined with punk in the broader rock category.
-Second, as lighting is viewed as an amalgam of technology and art \cite{gillette2019designing}, it is debatable whether we can simply use certain patterns to define it.
-Additionally, McDonald et al. \cite{mcdonald2022illuminating} have demonstrated that limited relationship between hue of light and emotion, raising questions about the appropriateness of mapping emotions solely to the light.
+For example, the atmosphere black metal and folk black metal are entirely different, yet they may be grouped with thrash metal under the metal category, or even combined with punk in the broader rock category.
+Second, as lighting is viewed as an amalgam of technology and art \citep{gillette2019designing}, it is debatable whether we can simply use certain patterns to define it.
+Additionally, \cite{mcdonald2022illuminating} have demonstrated that limited relationship between hue of light and emotion, raising questions about the appropriateness of mapping emotions solely to the light.